Mortgage

 Content was accurate at the time of publication.

-You should use your homebuilder’s preferred lender if you can get a better financial deal with them — incentives included — compared to other lenders.
+You should use your homebuilder’s preferred lender if you can get a better deal with them — incentives included — than with other lenders.
 The better deal may not be obvious: While the builder may offer incentives for you to choose their preferred lender, the lender itself may charge you higher interest rates and fees.
-It’s best to shop around so you discover the interest rate you deserve, compare fees and have options.
+It’s best to shop around to find the best option for you.

 loading image

-No, you don’t have to use a builder’s preferred lender.
-While builders can require that you get preapproved from their preferred lender, it’s illegal for them to require you to close on the house with their lender.
+You don’t have to use a builder’s preferred lender.
+While builders can require you to apply for preapproval from their preferred lender, it’s illegal for them to require you to close on the house with their lender.

 It’s also illegal for the lender to pay a builder for referrals.
 Builders can, however, still offer you incentives to choose their preferred lender.

 You’ll typically receive incentives.
-Many builders offer incentives, such as cash to cover closing costs or nicer home features, in exchange for you choosing their preferred lender.
+Many builders offer incentives, such as cash to cover closing costs or nicer home features, if you choose their preferred lender.

-You’ll have a higher chance of approval.
-It benefits builders to partner with mortgage lenders that are likely to approve buyers who have all types of credit profiles.
+You may have a higher chance of approval.
+It benefits builders to partner with mortgage lenders that are more likely to approve buyers with different credit profiles.

 You’ll enjoy convenience.
-The builder and the financier already have a relationship and open channels of communication, which could translate to a smooth mortgage application process.
+The builder and lender already have a relationship and open channels of communication, which could translate to a smoother mortgage application and closing process.

 You’ll have flexible timing.
 Preferred lenders can be required to give an offer relatively quickly — within two weeks.
 Plus, a builder’s preferred lender may offer a longer rate-lock period, up to 60 days or longer, to help account for any building delays.

 You’ll likely face higher interest rates and fees.
-As a “preferred lender,” the mortgage company may not face strong competitive pressure that lowers how much they charge.
+As a preferred lender, the mortgage company may not face strong competitive pressure, leading to higher mortgage rates and fees for buyers.

-You will likely have a mortgage for 15 to 30 years, so when you choose a mortgage lender, you’re choosing a company to work with you for potentially decades.
-Here are three things you can do to choose the right lender.
+You’ll likely have a mortgage for 15 to 30 years, so you’ll want to choose a mortgage lender you can trust and rely on for the long term.
+Here are three steps to finding the right lender for you:

 1. Shop around

-Look up rates online, ask friends and family what companies they recommend, read reviews and apply with a few lenders.
-It won’t harm your credit score to apply to multiple lenders any more than it does to apply to one, as long as you do all applications within two weeks.
+Look up rates online, ask friends and family what companies they recommend, read reviews and apply with a few different lenders.
+Applying to multiple lenders won’t harm your credit score as long as you submit all your applications within two weeks.

 2. Compare offers

 Look at the total value of each offer, including any incentives.
-To help you with numbers, here’s a mortgage calculator, plus a worksheet based on advice from the Consumer Financial Protection Bureau (CFPB).
+Use a mortgage calculator to help you estimate monthly payments and other costs.
+You can also compare lender offers by filling out this worksheet from the Consumer Financial Protection Bureau (CFPB):

 Today's Mortgage Rates